 I also have a child who sometimes just can’t switch off.
 He can’t lie still, he can’t stop getting up and down, he just can’t go to sleep.
 And the more he stresses about it, the worse it gets.

 When our kids were babies we always helped them to sleep when they needed it.
 And over the years we’ve come up with several ways to help our older kids wind down and relax enough for sleep.

-Here are some of the ways that help our kids relax and wind down and go to sleep…
+Here are some of the ways we use to help kids sleep…